Cloud is the latest buzzword in technology. Across multiple sectors, businesses and customers alike are choosing Cloud-based solutions.

-The contemporary model for Cloud providers is to provide organisations access to shared services and infrastructure.
+The contemporary model for cloud business solutions provider is to provide organisations access to shared services and infrastructure.
 Determine whether the security profile of the Cloud meets your organisation’s required standards.
 Ensure your end-customers remain compliant.
 Ask yourself: is there heightened risk after moving operations to the Cloud?
 What would be the business impact of unexpected data loss?

 Cloud adoption represents an important shift for most organisations.
 However, cloud procurement driven by technology and cost reduction alone rarely delivers successful outcomes.
-For example, financial or government institutions seeking a Cloud provider need to ensure that prudential standards are met, data sovereignty is pre-determined and the provider can work in partnership with the organisation to deliver desired regulatory outcomes.
+For example, financial or government institutions seeking a cloud business solutions provider need to ensure that prudential standards are met, data sovereignty is pre-determined and the provider can work in partnership with the organisation to deliver desired regulatory outcomes.

 By adopting a strong governance model that aligns strategic intent to operational design and a regulatory framework, the Cloud can deliver a step change for organisations.
 For CEOs and executives, it’s crucial that the chosen Cloud platform is underpinned by a supportive framework — one that adapts service offerings in line with organisational needs.